 Another consistent hit-making group — Simon & Garfunkel (who at four-and-a-half years of releasing smash singles and albums were ancient by Top 40 standards) — kicked off 1970 with their biggest 45 to date, the Grammy Award winning “Bridge Over Troubled Water.”

-Nineteen seventy closed in much the same way as it began, with a little bit of this and a little bit of that in the Top 10.
+The year closed out in much the same way as it had begun, with a little bit of this and a little bit of that in the Top 10.
 There was some Motown soul (“The Tears Of A Clown”), some Adult Contemporary (“One Less Bell To Answer”), some FM album cuts (“Black Magic Woman” and “Does Anybody Really Know What Time It Is”), and a pair of tunes for the teens and tweens (“Knock Three Times” and “I Think I Love You”).
-Most notable was how few of the tracks in the Top 40 rocked.
-At year’s end the beat was definitely not going on.
+Most notable was how few of the tracks in the Top 40 rocked: at year’s end the beat was definitely not going on.

 Record of the Year – Bridge Over Troubled Water by Simon And Garfunkel